About PLB

 Mission Statement

-The Lake Beulah Protective and Improvement Association is dedicated to preserving the natural resources of Lake Beulah and to maintaining an inviting environment for all who use the lake.
+Protect Lake Beulah is dedicated to preserving the natural resources of Lake Beulah and to maintaining an inviting environment for all who use the lake.

 What We Do